Kotlin/kotlinx.serialization/docs-website/topics/serialization-create-and-use-serializers.md

 While using the array representation isn't conventional in JSON, it can reduce the size of serialized data when used with a `ByteArray` and a binary format.

-> For more information on how non-JSON serialization formats treat arrays, see [Alternative and custom serialization formats](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/formats.md).
+> For more information on how non-JSON serialization formats treat arrays, see [CBOR format](serialization-cbor.md) and [ProtoBuf format](serialization-protobuf.md).
 >
 {style="tip"}